Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Results

-\textbf{Implementation Details} For CoVLA VLT pre-training, we fine-tuned all modules of the \texttt{Qwen-2.5-VL-3B-Instruct} model for one epoch with an effective batch size of 64 and a learning rate of 1e-5 under a cosine decay schedule, completing in 24 h on four NVIDIA A100 GPUs.
+Language annotations were automatically generated using our proposed labelling method from Section \ref{sec:ann}.
+We generated 240.5~K high-quality captions sampled at 1 Hz for the WOD-E2E (training set) and CoVLA datasets\footnote{The original CoVLA captions lacked semantic diversity which prompted us to generate new captions.}, using 12 A100 GPUs over 24 h.
+To accelerate VLM inference, front-view images from the current frame were resized to 532 × 476 px, while all other images were limited to at most 256 × 256 px.
+Table \ref{tab:ann-dataset-stats} summarizes key details of our language‑annotation dataset.
+To fully exploit the available data for training, the training set was subsampled so that captions accompanied half of the selected frames.
+In total, we used $\approx$10\% of CoVLA frames and 20\% of WOD-E2E frames for model training, uniformly subsampled across scenarios. \\\\ \textbf{Evaluation Metrics.} Average displacement error (ADE) and rater-feedback score (RFS) were the two metrics used in our open-loop evaluations on the WOD-E2E benchmark.
+ADE is computed as the L2 distance between the predicted and reference trajectories, averaged over all time steps up to the specified horizon.
+Here, the reference trajectory for the ADE is the highest rater-scored trajectory, described below.
+Each frame with preference labels in the WOD-E2E dataset includes three 5-second trajectories rated by human experts on a scale from 0 to 10, with 10 indicating the most preferred driving behavior.
+Computing RFS requires identifying the rater-scored trajectory that best aligns with the model prediction.
+Predictions that lie within the trust region (at 3 s and 5 s) of its nearest rated trajectory get assigned that particular preference score.
+Otherwise, the assigned score is exponentially lower than that of the nearest rated trajectory's score, with a floor RFS of 4.
+The overall RFS score—used as the official ranking metric on the WOD-E2E challenge—is computed as the mean of the average RFS scores across scenario categories. \\\\ \textbf{Implementation Details.} The training of Poutine-Base was completed in two stages: VLT pre-training on CoVLA followed by VLT pre-training on the WOD-E2E training data.
+For CoVLA VLT pre-training, we fine-tuned all modules of the \texttt{Qwen-2.5-VL-3B-Instruct} model for one epoch with an effective batch size of 64 and a learning rate of 1e-5 under a cosine decay schedule, completing in 24 h on four NVIDIA A100 GPUs.
 WOD-E2E VLT pre-training used identical hyper-parameters except for two epochs and a reduced batch size of 16, finishing in 10 h on the same hardware.
-RL post-training then optimized Poutine-base with GRPO for 2,000 steps, employing a linear-decay schedule from 1e-6, sampling temperature 0.9, $\beta=0.04$, 8 rollouts per sample, and an effective batch size of 32.
+RL post-training then optimized Poutine-base with GRPO for 2,000 steps using the preference-labeled trajectories provided in the WOD-E2E validation data along with their corresponding rater feedback labels to compute the RFS (normalized to 1) as the reward signal.
+We employed a linear-decay schedule from 1e-6, sampling temperature 0.9, $\beta=0.04$, 8 rollouts per sample, and an effective batch size of 32.
 This stage required 12 h on four A100 GPUs.
 At inference, we used a 1e-6 temperature for the CoT and greedy decoding for trajectory prediction.
-We removed the intent from conditioning at inference, which we found to marginally improve performance.
+We removed the navigation command from conditioning at inference, which we found to marginally improve performance.